wez/halfdeck/README.md

 ![touchpad reverse](images/azoteq-wiring-reverse.jpg)

+The pads are connected to the PCB via the briding wires:

 | Touchpad | PCB |
 | -------- | --- |
 | SDA      | SDA - on the header block at the top of the board |